Skip to main content

 Local Subsidence Risk

+Want to check the subsidence risk for a postcode before you buy?
 Subsidence risk changes with geology and mining history.
 London Clay areas behave differently from the Sherwood Sandstone north-west; granite around Aberdeen is different again.
-This index covers 41 UK cities, with the local BGS clay risk, mining-era ground issues, and what your survey should focus on.
+This index covers 46 UK cities, with the local BGS clay risk, mining-era ground issues, and what your survey should focus on.

 Free property preview